sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 .. code-block:: java

-   public Name(String theFirst, String theLast) {
+   public Name(String theFirst, String theLast)
+   {
        first = theFirst;
        last = theLast;
    }

 or:

 .. code-block:: java

-   public Name(String f, String l) {
+   public Name(String f, String l)
+   {
        first = f;
        last = l;
    }

-However those styles tend to result in ugly names and wasted effort trying to come up with unique names which could all be avoided by using the idiomatic use of ``this`` in constructors and setters.
-Outside of constructors and setters it’s best to avoid naming local variables with the same name as instance variables so that you don’t have to use ``this`` to disambiguate instance variables from local variables with the same name.
+However those styles tend to result in ugly names and wasted effort trying to come up with unique names which could all be avoided the idiomatic use of ``this`` in constructors and setters.
+Outside of constructors and setters it’s best to avoid naming local variables with the same name as instance variables so you normally don’t have to use ``this`` to disambiguate instance variables from local variables with the same name.

 The variable ``this`` can also be used by itself when you need to reference the object a method was invoked on from within the method, such as to pass it as an